Important Information about Visiting Inside the Library

 - You can return items in our outdoor or indoor book drops.

-- All returned materials will be quarantined for 4 days before they are made available to borrow again.
-Since we are currently closed on weekends, that means it may take up to 7 days for materials you have returned to be removed from your account.
+- All returned materials will be quarantined for 3 days before they are made available to borrow again.
+It may take up to 7 days for materials you have returned to be removed from your account.
 If you have returned an item and still see it on your account after 10 days, call us at 518-732-0879 or send an email to email@example.com.

 - All late fees/fines will be waived during this time.